onlywei/codelab-async-js/README.md

 console.log(add.next(4)); // 5
 ```

+Boom!
+We've implemented a set of co-routines that can pass messages and exceptions to each other, just like a real generator can.

-It's getting gnarly isn't it?
+But it's getting gnarly isn't it?
 The state machine implementation is starting to drift further from the generator implementation.
 Not only is the error handling adding cruft, the fact that we have a longer while loop makes the code more complicated.
 To convert the while loop, we have to "unfurl" loop into states.
 Our case 1 actually 2 half iterations of the while loop because the `yield` breaks it in the middle.
 And finally, we had to add extra code to propagate exceptions from the caller back to the caller if the generator doesn't have a `try/catch` block to handle it.

 You made it!!
 We finished the deep dive into how generators could potentially be implemented, and I hope you've gained a better intuitive understanding of how generators work.
 In summary: